SaraMWillis/example-docs/docs/quick_start/logging_in/index.md

 # Logging In and System Layout

+??? warning "Account creation is necessary to log in"
+    If you have not yet done so, you will need to register for an account to log in.
+See <a href="../../registration_and_access/account_creation/" target="_blank">our registration documentation</a> for steps.

 ## Logging In

 !!! tip
     If you experience any issues during the login process, [see our FAQs for common problems](../../support_and_training/faqs/account_access/).

+Once you've succesfully registered for an HPC account, you're ready to log in.
 There are two main methods to access the HPC system

 1. **Open OnDemand**